 What are the symptoms?

 The pain, which is very often caused by the numbness, is diffused and mainly affects the left side of the chest.
-It can worsen with upper body movements, coughing or deep breathing.
+It can worsen with upper body movements, coughing, physical activity or deep breathing.

 What are the causes?

 There usually isn't a cause for costochondritis but the condition has sometimes been linked to:

 - chest injury: usually provoked by an impact while practicing sports (rugby, football…)

 - arthritis: rheumatoid arthritis and psoriatic arthritis, spondylitis